Podemos (Spanish political party): First party congress

-The ethical, political and structure documents proposed by the "Claro que Podemos", which included Luis Alegre, Carolina Bescansa, Íñigo Errejón, Pablo Iglesias and Juan Carlos Monedero were approved by 80.7% of the vote, surpassing "Sumando Podemos" 12.3% of the vote, promoted by the MEPs Pablo Echenique, Teresa Rodríguez and Lola Sánchez in the vote for the structure document.
+The ethical, political, and structure documents proposed by the "Claro que Podemos", which included Luis Alegre, Carolina Bescansa, Íñigo Errejón, Pablo Iglesias, and Juan Carlos Monedero, were approved by 80.7% of the vote, surpassing "Sumando Podemos" 12.3% of the vote, promoted by the MEPs Pablo Echenique, Teresa Rodríguez, and Lola Sánchez in the vote for the structure document.

 2015 local elections

 In October 2014, Podemos decided not to stand candidates in the 2015 Spanish local elections.
-Instead, it decided that its members would support local grassroots candidacies, where the so-called "mayors of change" were successfully elected: anti-evictions activist Ada Colau in Barcelona with Barcelona en Comú, former member of the General Council of the Judiciary Manuela Carmena in Madrid with Ahora Madrid, judge Xulio Ferreiro in A Coruña, doctor Martiño Noriega in Santiago, trade unionist Jorge Suárez in Ferrol, lawyer and activist Pedro Santisteve in Zaragoza with Zaragoza en Común and teacher José María González "Kichi" in Cádiz with Adelante Cádiz.
+Instead, it decided that its members would support local grassroots candidacies, where the so-called "mayors of change" were successfully elected: anti-evictions activist Ada Colau in Barcelona with Barcelona en Comú, former member of the General Council of the Judiciary Manuela Carmena in Madrid with Ahora Madrid, judge Xulio Ferreiro in A Coruña, doctor Martiño Noriega in Santiago, trade unionist Jorge Suárez in Ferrol, lawyer and activist Pedro Santisteve in Zaragoza with Zaragoza en Común, and teacher José María González "Kichi" in Cádiz with Adelante Cádiz.

 2015 general election

-In the lead up to the 2015 general election, Podemos adopted a pledge that, if the party won the election, it would hold a nationwide referendum on whether Spain should retain the Spanish monarchy or become a republic.
+In the lead-up to the 2015 general election, Podemos adopted a pledge that, if the party won the election, it would hold a nationwide referendum on whether Spain should retain the Spanish monarchy or become a republic.
 The party also promised to increase public spending and ban job cuts in profitable firms.

 At the 2015 general election on 20 December 2015, Podemos received 21% of the vote and became the third largest party in the parliament, with 69 out of 350 seats, the strongest performance for a third party in Spain since the Transition - with the previous one being 23 seats for the PCE in the 1979 elections.
-The party was the most voted force in the provinces of Barcelona, Tarragona, Gipuzkoa and Alava, and surpassed the Spanish Socialist Workers' Party also in Madrid, A Coruña, Pontevedra, Navarre, Castellón, Valencia, Alicante, Las Palmas and Balearic Islands.
+The party was the single most voted force in the provinces of Barcelona, Tarragona, Gipuzkoa, and Alava, while surpassing the Spanish Socialist Workers' Party also in Madrid, A Coruña, Pontevedra, Navarre, Castellón, Valencia, Alicante, Las Palmas, and the Balearic Islands.

 Unidos Podemos

-Following the failure of the 2015–2016 Spanish government formation negotiations to create a stable coalition government, on 2 May 2016 a second general election was called for June 2016.
-To contest the election, Podemos formed an electoral alliance with United Left, Equo and regional left-wing parties, the official name being announced on 13 May 2016 as Unidos Podemos ("United We Can").
+Following the failure of the 2015–2016 Spanish government formation negotiations to create a stable coalition government, on 2 May 2016, a second general election was called for June 2016.
+To contest the election, Podemos formed an electoral alliance with United Left, Equo, and regional left-wing parties, the official name being announced on 13 May 2016 as Unidos Podemos ("United We Can").
 The coalition received 21.2% of the vote.

 Andalucía

-Podemos formed the Adelante Andalucía coalition with the left, the Greens and Primavera Andaluza to contest the 2018 Andalusian regional election.
+Podemos formed the Adelante Andalucía coalition with the left, the Greens, and Primavera Andaluza to contest the 2018 Andalusian regional election.